Lithuania presses Washington to say whether it tortured prisoners there

 Lithuania was not named in the heavily redacted report on CIA torture released on Tuesday.

-But the description of a "detention centre Violet" is consistent with a 2009-2010 Lithuanian parliament investigation, which found that the CIA set up and ran premises that could be used as a detention centre near the capital Vilnius.
+But the description of a "detention center Violet" is consistent with a 2009-2010 Lithuanian parliament investigation, which found that the CIA set up and ran premises that could be used as a detention center near the capital Vilnius.

 The Lithuanian investigation found that the CIA ran flights in and out of the country, but could not determine whether the site was used to house prisoners because U.S. officials refused to cooperate.